UUFW Events and Activities in April

 UUFW Board Meeting

-Sunday, February 18, following the service.
-Theme: Mardi Gras, Food Plan C. Participants at our monthly potlucks are asked to bring a dish that serves at least eight people and corresponds to the following food plan based on first letters of last names:
+Sunday, April 15, following the service.
+Theme: South of the Border.
+Food Plan B. Participants at our monthly potlucks are asked to bring a dish that serves at least eight people and corresponds to the following food plan based on first letters of last names:

 - Food Plan A: A-G Veg/Salad H-P Main Dish Q-Z Dessert/Bread

 - Food Plan B: A-G Dessert/Bread H-P Veg/Salad Q-Z Main Dish

 - Food Plan C: A-G Main Dish H-P Dessert/Bread Q-Z Veg/Salad

 Wednesday, April 18, 11:30 a.m. at the home of Barbara Wright.
 This is a group of UUFW women that meets monthly.
 All ages are invited to come whenever personal schedules allow.
 If you come, bring your own lunch and the hostess will provide dessert & drinks.
 There is no designated topic of discussion, but usually many ideas or concerns are raised.
 You do not need to attend regularly in order to join—come when you can or when you feel like it.
 We do ask attendees to let the hostess know so that she can prepare enough dessert & drinks for all.
 Contact person: Lee Patterson